Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 <h1>UX</h1>

 # Stratergy

+## Research

+__What does a user want to gain from browsing an Artists Discography?__

+"I want to know about future releases"<br>"I want to be able to browse and listen with a user friendly interface"<br> "I want to understand more about the artists history"

+## Competitor Review

+[All Music](https://www.allmusic.com/) - Difficult to navigate to audio content, not user friendly.

+[Daft Punk Fandom](https://daftpunk.fandom.com/wiki/List_of_Daft_Punk_releases) - Messy interface difficult too navigate, can easliy get lost.

+[Rate Your Music](https://rateyourmusic.com/artist/daft-punk) - No internal audio content, over crowded with information

+## Business approach
+### <ins>Mission Statment</ins>
+* What do you offer to your audience?
+* What makes your audience attracted to you?
+    * Provide quailty and self expression
+    * Increase brand awareness

+### <ins>Introduction</ins>

+* Branding
+   * Make the branding eye catching, referable, attractive
+   * Match style of branding with pages, repetition on aestheics
+   * Apply branding through out
+* Introduction of the artists
+   * Create Small Bio
+   * Describe the evolution behind the artists
+* Outline professional goals

 This website is designed for fans to find all the information on the music duo's Discography in a simplistic user friendly webpage<br>
 Below you can find the following user stories that were brainstomred as part of the planning process.